On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Proofs of the results

-This holds true by applying following lemma. \begin{lemma} For any square integrable function $\mathcal{F}_{\bm{0}}$-measurable $h$, the condition implies
+This holds true by applying the following lemma. \begin{lemma} For any square integrable $\mathcal{F}_{\bm{0}}$-measurable function $h$, the condition implies

-\end{lemma} We delay the proof of this lemma to latter in this section. \\ \\ Remark that the proof of Proposition 4.1 in \cite{VWa1} can be easily adapted to the case of Orlicz spaces such that for some fixed $n \in \mathbb{N}^*$, we get the following martingale-codoundary decomposition
+\end{lemma} We delay the proof of this lemma to later in this section. \\ \\ Remark that the proof of Proposition 4.1 in \cite{MR3264437} can be easily adapted to the case of Orlicz spaces; so that for some fixed $n \in \mathbb{N}^*$, we get the following martingale-coboundary decomposition

-where $h_S^{(n)} \in \bigcap_{i\in S}{\left(L^2\log^{d-1}L\left(\mathcal{F}_{0}^{(i)}\right) \ominus L^2\log^{d-1}L\left(\mathcal{F}_{-1}^{(i)}\right)\right)}$ for all $S \subset \llbracket 1,d \rrbracket$ and using the convention $\prod _{j \in \emptyset}{\left(I-T_j\right)} = I$.
+where $h_S^{(n)} \in \bigcap_{i\in S}{\Bigl(L^2\log^{d-1}L\bigl(\mathcal{F}_{0}^{(i)}\bigr) \ominus L^2\log^{d-1}L\bigl(\mathcal{F}_{-1}^{(i)}\bigr)\Bigr)}$ for all $S \subset \llbracket 1,d \rrbracket$ and using the convention $\prod _{j \in \emptyset}{(I-T_j)} = I$.
 Moreover

-According to the proof of Remark 11 in \cite{PV} (see also the proof of Theorem 7 in the same article), the following almost-sure convergence
+According to the proof of Remark 11 in \cite{MR4125956} (see also the proof of Theorem 7 in the same article), the following almost-sure convergence

 holds for all $\epsilon > 0$, where $d_n = h_{\llbracket 1,d\rrbracket}^{(n)}$.
 Moreover, letting $\bm{N} \in (\mathbb{N}^*)^d$ and $D_0 = \sum_{\bm{i} \in \mathbb{Z}^d}\mathcal{P}_{\bm{0}}(X_{\bm{i}})$, we get